-Whether one is Anglican (Episcopal), Baptist, Catholic, Evangelical or Penticostal - children need to hear the gospel presented in a lively and biblical way.
+Whether one is Anglican (Episcopal), Baptist, Catholic, Evangelical, Orthodox or Penticostal - children need to hear the gospel presented in a lively and biblical way.

 As a pastor I love doing the Kids sermon / object lesson on Sunday mornings.
 I'd love to share these ideas on the web. - Andrew Hewlett I'll put some sample stories below: